 Mid-Atlantic Coastal Habitats and Environmental Implications of Sea Level Rise

-Elizabeth M. Strange 2008.
-Maryland and Delaware Coastal Bays.
-In J.G.
+A. Shellenbarger Jones and C. Bosch.
+2008.
+Western Shore Chesapeake Bay Shoreline In J.G.
 Titus and E.M.
 Strange (eds.), Background Documents Supporting Climate Change Science Program Synthesis and Assessment Product 4.1: Coastal Elevations and Sensitivity to Sea Level Rise, EPA 430-R-07-004.
 U.S. EPA, Washington, DC.

 This paper is one of seventeen short assessments of mid-Atlantic species potentially threatened by the loss of habitat resulting from rising sea level and the expected resulting shore protection.
-In conducting the review, the authors examined elevation maps, projections of wetland loss, and sea level planning maps of Delaware and Maryland .
+In conducting the review, the authors examined elevation maps, projections of wetland loss, expected development and shore protection, and sea level planning maps.

 For additional reports focused on the implications of rising sea level, go to More Sea Level Rise Reports.